-Summary: The “Why I Write” series highlights people who write as professionals across disciplines including science, geology, music, environmental studies and education among others.
-This collection includes a few short videos that accompany the articles and is especially useful in connecting writing in school to the real world purpose of writing in various disciplines and occupations.
+Summary: The “Why I Write” series highlights people who write as professionals across disciplines including science, geology, music, environmental studies and education, among others.
+This collection includes a few short videos that accompany the articles and is especially useful in connecting writing in school to the real world purposes of writing in various disciplines and occupations.

 If you type the words “Why I Write” into Google, it’s surprising how many results you’ll get.
 Everyone from George Orwell to Joan Didion to Terry Tempest Williams and an assortment of other writers, famous and not so famous, have pondered this simple yet obviously meaningful act.